Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Machine-Learning-MLS-C01-Practice-Tests-Exams-Question/README.md

 - [ ] Drop all records from the dataset where age has been set to 0.
 - [ ] Replace the age field value for records with a value of 0 with the mean or median value from the dataset.
 - [ ] Drop the age feature from the dataset and train the model using the rest of the features.
-- [x] Use k-means clustering to handle missing features.
+- [x] Use K-means clustering to handle missing features.

 ### A Data Science team is designing a dataset repository where it will store a large amount of training data commonly used in its machine learning models.
 As Data Scientists may create an arbitrary number of new datasets every day, the solution has to scale automatically and be cost-effective.
 Also, it must be possible to explore the data using SQL.
 Which storage scheme is MOST adapted to this scenario?